NetCoreTemplates/vue-mjs/MyApp/wwwroot/_blog/posts/2023-01-12_javascript.md

 ```

 Where if you try adding an empty Todo the `CreateTodo` API will fail and populate its `store.error` reactive property with the
-APIs Error Response DTO which the `<TextInput />` component checks and assigns any field validation errors matching the
+APIs Error Response DTO which the `<TextInput />` component checks for to display any field validation errors matching the
-field name in `id` and displays it adjacent to the HTML Input:
+field in `id` adjacent to the HTML Input:

 ```js
 let store = {